Steve Saint: Early life

 Steve was born in Quito, Ecuador, at a mission hospital.
 He was the second of Nate and Marj Saint's three children.
 He has an older sister, Kathy, and a younger brother, Philip.
 The family lived in Quito where his father was a missionary pilot with Mission Aviation Fellowship.
-In 1956, his father and four other missionaries were killed by Waodani Indians during Operation Auca, during an effort to make peaceful contact with them.
+In 1956, his father and four other missionaries were killed by Waodani during Operation Auca, during a proselytizing expedition.

 After the death of Saint's father, the family moved to Quito where Saint attended school.
 It was during this time that his aunt, Rachel Saint, and Elisabeth Elliot successfully made peaceful contact with the Waodani and were living with them in the jungle.
 At 10 years of age, Saint first went to live with the Waodani, staying with them during the summers.
 He learned about living in the jungle, and also developed relationships with many members of the tribe.
 In June 1965, "Babae", as he was called by the tribe, was baptized in the Curaray River by Kimo and Dyuwi, two of his father's killers who had since converted to Christianity.